Public-Design-Collective/.github/profile/README.md

 ## 🗂️ Our Datasets

 We collect and share data on:
-- Design practices in Latin American public institutions
+- Design practices in Latin America
 - Public sector innovation initiatives
 - Case studies and policy interventions